benzino98/plaschema/memory-bank/activeContext.md

 Our current focus is now on implementing an API integration to fetch enrollment statistics from an external API and display them in the statistics section on the home page.

+We are also implementing a new resource feature that will allow users to download various document formats (PDF, Excel, Word, etc.).
+This feature will provide public access to important forms and documents, organized by categories with comprehensive search capabilities and download tracking for analytics.

 ### New API Integration Plan

 We will develop a solution to integrate with the external API at https://plaschema.app/api/data-records to fetch real enrollment data for display in the statistics section.
 The key requirements include: